dassencio/imdb-movie-search/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-The IMDb datasets used by this tool are provided by IMDb and are subject to their own terms of service.
-Please refer to
+IMDb datasets are provided by IMDb and subject to their own terms of service.
+Please review
 [IMDb's data usage terms](https://help.imdb.com/article/imdb/general-information/can-i-use-imdb-data-in-my-software/G5JTRESSHJBBHTGX) for more information.